adlumal/GoalChain/README.md

 ```

 The validator we use has given enough information to the AI assistant to justify why it cannot process this quantity via the `ValidationError` message.

+Note that GoalChain only validates inputs once the `Goal` has been completed for token efficiency and performance reasons.
+If you'd like to validate inputs as you go, you have two options:

+1. Use a `Goal` with only one `Field`, and `confirm=False`.
+Chain these goals instead of using multiple fields in a single `Goal`.

+1. Use a soft-prompt, e.g. `quantity = Field("quantity of product (no more than 100)", format_hint="an integer")`.
+This approach is not foolproof, so it is still recommended to use a validator.
+The user will receive immediate feedback, however.

 Let's complete the order.